Homepage > Blank IRS 14039 Template

 Help us avoid delays:

-Choose one method of submitting this form either by Mail or by FAX, not both.
+Choose one method of submitting this form either Online (preferred method), by Mail, or by FAX, not all methods.

-Please provide clear and readable photocopies of any additional information you may choose to provide.
+Provide clear and readable photocopies/images of any additional information you may choose to provide.

 Submitting by Mail